ahm22004/Hackathon_1_FAB_team_4/README.md

 This project provides an API built with FastAPI that integrates with AWS Bedrock for language model interactions, Git repositories, and Gitpod workspace management.
 The primary functionalities include:

-1. Cloning Git repositories.
+1. Determining required repo for user using a language Model
-2. Detecting project types and generating setup commands using a language model.
+2. Cloning/Analysing git repo project types
+3. Generating setup commands using a language model.
-3. Interacting with Gitpod to list organizations, workspaces, and manage workspaces.
+4. Interacting with Gitpod to
+   * create, delete workspaces,
+   * Execute command in the workspaces (tasks)

 ## Requirements